 NEWLIN: There was that book that we all had: "Europe on Five Dollars a Day."
 We lived on the bottom end of things and we were able to have a wonderful time.
-We'd go back and forth.
-We'd splurge.
-The honeymoon, of course, started at some splurgy places.
-But in Spain, even the splurgy places were really cheap.
+We'd go back and forth on the comfort scale.
+We'd live at the bottom for a bit and then we would splurge.
+The honeymoon, of course, began at some up scale places.
+But in Spain, even those places were really cheap.
 We started at the Hotel Formentor on the island of Majorca in Spain.
 I can't remember what it cost, but I imagine it was \$12-14 a day or something like that.
 We stayed in one place on the island of Formentera, the smallest of the inhabited Balearics.
 We got our room and board and all the wine you could drink at dinner for 75 cents a day a person.
+They even did our laundry.
 Extraordinary.
-There was no running water, but it was very clean and people took very good care of you.
+There was no running water, but it was very clean and the people took very good care of us.